-The current population of the Central Ward is 23,679 with 10,530 occupied private dwellings.
-Home ownership is low with 69 percent of residents not owning their own home, 5 percent with homes in a family trust, leaving 26 percent of homes owned or partly owned.
+The current population of the Central Ward is 21,207 with 9,309 occupied private dwellings.
+Home ownership is low with 66.7 percent of residents not owning their own home, leaving just 33.3 percent of homes being either owned or held in a family trust.